graphs4ai/ENIAC-paper-ENEM-FUVEST-Unicamp/README.md

-# BRACIS Paper — ENEM, FUVEST, Unicamp
+# ENIAC Paper — ENEM, FUVEST, Unicamp

 **Paper title:** *How Well Do Small Language Models Understand the Brazilian Educational Context?
 An Evaluation on ENEM, FUVEST and Unicamp*